ibm-cloud-docs/log-analysis/deprecation.md

 * Increase data insights with client-defined parsing rules to enrich and restructure data in real-time.

-* Build not a single alert, but a flow of multiple alerts, enabling you to more quickly define the root case of the issue.
+* Build not a single alert, but a flow of multiple alerts, enabling you to more quickly define the root cause of the issue.

    * {{site.data.keyword.logs_full_notm}} alerts can integrate with the {{site.data.keyword.en_full_notm}} service where clients might centralize alert routing with other {{site.data.keyword.cloud_notm}} alerts.